bart-kroon/TM1/README.md

   * 4: view or pose trace name,
   * 5, 6, 7: frame width and height, and video format.
 * **outputViewportTexturePathFmt**: the path format of the texture (color) video data of the rendered viewport, produced by the Decoder or Renderer, with the same placeholders as `outputViewportGeometryPathFmt`.
+* **outputTexturePathFmt**: the path format of the uncompressed texture (color) video data of an MPI sequence, produced by the MPI converter, with the same placeholders as `inputGeometryPathFmt`.
+* **outputTransparencyPathFmt**: the path format of the uncompressed transparency (alpha) video data of an MPI sequence, produced by the MPI converter, with the same placeholders as `inputGeometryPathFmt`.
+* **outputMpiPcsPathFmt**: the path format of a compressed MPI content in PCS format, produced by the MPI converter, with the same placeholders as `inputGeometryPathFmt`.

 ## Algorithmic parameters